Some of the nonsense from my old loaf

 Some people say you’ll remember what’s important, and I think that’s bullshit.
 I have very little control over what I remember, and what I do remember has no discernible correlation with what’s important, to me or anyone else.
 I remember that Howard Hughes lent his name, as a cover, to a secret CIA operation to recover the Soviet submarine K-129 that sank in 1968.
 The project took six years and still to this day very little is known about what was recovered.
 But without a prompt I couldn’t tell you more than a handful of my closest friends birthdays.
 I would gladly forget everything I know about any clandestine salvage beneath the Pacific to remember those birthdays, to remember to send a postcard to my Grandma from time to time, to remember that I’ve run out of onions when I’m at the market, not after I’ve started cooking.

-But my mind is filled with the like of the former and I don’t remember any of the latter, and sometimes that makes me want to scream.
+But my mind is filled with the like of the former, and I don’t remember any of the latter, and sometimes that makes me want to scream.

 I’ve heard myself say before that “a camera is just a tool”, usually in response to someone commenting on the seemingly careless way I use mine (perching it in precarious places, bombing down scree slopes with it in my hand, shoving it in a bag with other things, using it in the rain), but I realise I don’t think that’s quite true.
 My camera isn’t just a tool, it has a personality all its own, it brings with it a set of constraints that serve to both limit certain efforts and liberate others.
 I like these constraints, this character, I’m not interested in the relentless pursuit of optically perfect lenses, they seem to me to kill photography.
 That’s why I sold all my Sony kit, it was so clinical.